Socket Stream Extension

 Socket Stream enables remote control of OCTproZ and allows streaming of processed data to another application, either on the same computer or on a different computer within the same network.

 Supported communication protocols are: TCP/IP, WebSocket and IPC.
-IPC is implemented using Qt's QLocalServer
+IPC is implemented using Qt's QLocalServer and QLocalSocket, which use Unix Domain Sockets on Linux and Named Pipes on Windows.

 One example use case is transferring OCT data to a Python application for post-processing.